 At this time, all Encinitas parks are open with some amenities modified for use.
-Playgrounds are open at this time.
+For playground use guidelines, click here.
 Please see below for additional information.

 Some active recreation areas in parks are temporarily closed.
 Facilities for activities which require hand contact with surfaces, as well as activities in which social distancing is difficult to achieve or promote gathering may be closed.
 When using open park areas, please adhere to the following rules; no gatherings, facial coverings required if within 6ft of non-family/household members, do not use if experiencing a cough or fever.

 About our Parks

 The Parks, Recreation and Cultural Arts Department is responsible for the maintenance and repair of all park, beach and trail facilities, including 10 miles of streetscapes, 82 acres of open space, 153 acres of both developed and undeveloped parks, 45 acres of beaches, and 40 miles of trails.
 To report a maintenance problem at one of the City's parks, beaches, or trails, please call the Parks and Recreation Department at (760) 633-2740 or email [email protected].